Caught

 - The ball flies out of the field and stays there;

-By the way, until 2000, according to the Laws of cricket, a player with a bat was considered caught when the fielder completely controlled the ball.
+By the way, until 2000, according to the Laws of cricket, a player with a bat was considered caught when a fielder completely controlled the ball.
 In a very rough form, this meant that if a player caught it, then he should give the ball to the bowler for the next draw.
-For this reason, today, to show the referee that the ball is under the control of the fielder, it is thrown up (at the same time, the fielders celebrate the winning draw).
+For this reason, today, to show the referee that the ball is under the control of a fielder, it is thrown up (at the same time, the fielders celebrate the winning draw).

 Read even more useful and interesting information in the sections of our website!